thescientist13/github-dashboard/README.md

 ## Setup
 After cloning the repo, please do the following

-1. Run `npm install -g gulp`
 1. Run `npm install`
 2. Run `npm run install:jspm`
+3. Run `npm run install:typings`
-3. Run `cp src/credentials.ts.tmpl _src/credentials.js` and replace the `xxx`'s with your Github username and a Github _"Personal Access Token"_ with the following scopes:
+4. Run `cp src/credentials.ts.tmpl _src/credentials.ts` and replace the `xxx`'s with your Github username and a Github _"Personal Access Token"_ with the following scopes:

 - repo